rubin-hood/rubinhood-blog/_posts/2025-01-26-How to Share a Folder in Windows.md

 ---
 date: 26.01.2025
 layout: post
-title:
-excerpt:
+title: How to Share a Folder in Windows
+excerpt: Sharing a folder in Windows allows other users on the network to access or edit files.
+This can be particularly useful in office environments or at home when multiple devices are connected.
-image:
+image: /rubinhood-blog/assets/img/How-to-Share-a-Folder-in-Windows/005.png
 ---

-# How to Share a Folder in Windows

 ![](/rubinhood-blog/assets/img/How-to-Share-a-Folder-in-Windows/005.png)